tennydesign/prj2-News-feed-app/README.md

 # News Feed App - iOSi SF Project #2
-My second App: A News Feed app.
+My second project: A News Feed App.
 This was maybe the most significant technical leap in the immersive.
 Night and day from the Todo List App.
 This project features:
 - GCD queues.
 - JSON serialization using Decodable objects.
 - Access to two different APIs.